-Okay, so that’s our crazy story.
-But I know you come to The Café for delicious recipes and, despite this tale of woe, I’ve got a great one for you today.
-This Fresh Peach and Sweet Cherry Crisp is actually the dessert that I had prepared for our welcome home dinner last Saturday.
-The recipe can be prepared in advance and rewarmed, if desired.
+This Fresh Peach and Sweet Cherry Crisp is the dessert that I had prepared for a special family dinner recently.
+The recipe can be prepared in advance and rewarmed if desired.
 I love to serve them warm with a scoop of vanilla ice cream.
-It’s a super summery dessert that no one can seem to resist.
+It's a super summery dessert that no one can seem to resist.

 I love to make this delicious sweet treat in individual oven-safe ramekins (which are also great for little tarts, quiches, soufflés, breakfast dishes and pots de crème) but it can also be made in a larger oven-safe pan/serving dish.
 I really like these classy white baking pans made by Pillivuyt.

-When I saw that things were not going as planned last weekend, I popped my Fresh Peach and Sweet Cherry Crisp ramekins right into the freezer.
-That’s the other great thing about this dessert – it can be prepared well in advance and frozen – you’ll be thanking yourself when you’re having your next family get together or a dinner party with friends.
+The other great thing about this dessert is that it can be prepared well in advance and frozen - you'll be thanking yourself when you're having your next family get together or a dinner party with friends.

 P.S.
 Wanna know a summer culinary lifesaver?
 It's this inexpensive OXO Cherry Pitter.
 I love this thing - it makes a salad, sauce or dessert with cherries a breeze!
 It can also be used with olives.
 There are lots of kitchen gadgets I can do easily without, but this one is essential in my kitchen!